fabric/fabric/docs/usage/execution.rst

 However, decorator host lists do **not** override per-task command-line arguments, as given in the previous section.

-.. versionchanged: 0.9.2
-    Allowed single, iterable arguments to be used in `~fabric.decorators.hosts`/~fabric.decorators.roles`.

 Order of precedence
 ~~~~~~~~~~~~~~~~~~~